tjhorner/makerbotd/README.md

 It will not enable or start makerbotd after you run this command.
 You should run `systemctl enable makerbotd` or `systemctl start makerbotd` after this if you wish.

 After `makerbotd` starts for the first time, it will create a config file in the directory specified.
 With the sample `makerbotd.service` in this directory, it will create it at `/etc/makerbotd/config.json`.
 You should edit this config file to suit your needs and then `systemctl restart makerbotd`.
 (Reloading is not supported yet.)

+### Docker

+You may also use Docker to run makerbotd.
+A `Dockerfile` and sample `docker-compose.yml` file is included in the root of this repository.
+Pay particular attention to the `volumes` in the `docker-compose.yml` file, as you will need to change it so that it points to your config.

 ## Configuration